jheel2006/daah/_posts/2025-02-08-assignment-1.md

 The **shift in tone and language structure** showed us how fan works often adapt original narratives to fit different **genres and themes**.

+## References from Class Readings

+The field of digital humanities has evolved significantly over the past few decades, incorporating computational methods to enhance traditional humanities research.
+Berry (2019) emphasizes that digital humanities are not an intrusion into academia but rather a continuation of humanistic inquiry using computational tools.
+He highlights how technologies such as text analysis, visualization, and machine learning allow researchers to engage with large datasets in ways previously unimaginable.
+This shift from close reading to distant reading, where scholars can analyze patterns across thousands of texts, aligns well with our project, where we use digital text analysis tools like Voyant to explore character prominence and thematic changes in fan fiction and original texts.
+By leveraging computational methods, we can uncover insights that traditional literary analysis might overlook, such as shifts in character dynamics and linguistic patterns across different narratives.

+Similarly, Rockwell and Sinclair (2017) discuss the implications of big data in text analysis, particularly the risks and opportunities it presents.
+They highlight how computational methods can introduce false positives—patterns that appear statistically significant but may not hold meaningful interpretative value.
+This concern is especially relevant to our project, as we analyze large text corpora for trends in character mentions and thematic structures.
+By using visualization tools and statistical models, we aim to mitigate the risks of misinterpretation and ensure that our findings are grounded in both quantitative and qualitative analysis.
+Our approach embodies the core principles of digital humanities—blending computational rigor with humanistic inquiry—to produce a nuanced understanding of how characters like Harry, Hermione, and Ron are represented in fan fiction versus the original texts.

 ## Conclusion

 Ultimately, Rowling’s writing grew more intricate over time, both in **sentence complexity** and **thematic depth**, changing from an **adventurous, light-hearted story** to a **serious, emotionally charged epic**.
 The fanfiction, in contrast, took a more **grounded and personal approach**, stripping away the **magical stakes** in favor of **character relationships**.
 This comparison helped us see how **digital analysis** can reveal **patterns in storytelling**, showing both the **intentional shifts** made by an author over time and how readers **engage with and reinterpret** a story in their own creative ways.

+### References:

+- Berry, D. M. (2019). _What are the Digital Humanities?_ British Academy, 13 February.
+- Rockwell, G., & Sinclair, S. (2017). _False Positives: Opportunities and Dangers in Big-Data Text Analysis_.